Bramley, Leeds: History

-The area experienced an industrial boom and an associated population increase in the 19th century, mostly because of the development of the woollen textile industry in the early part of the century and due to the boot making and engineering industries in its later part.
-The antiquarian Benjamin Wilson was the first person to write a history of Bramley, published in 1860.
+Bramley experienced an industrial boom and associated population increase in the 19th century, mostly because of the development of the woollen textile industry in the early part of the century, quarrying and because of the boot making and engineering industries in its later part.
+The antiquarian Benjamin Wilson wrote a history of Bramley, published in 1860.
 He donated his collection to Leeds City Museum, including a witch's bottle found in White Coat (White Cote), Bramley in 1861.

-In 1873, bishop John Gott and H. M. Gott erected a stone cross with Anglo Saxon style carving to celebrate 8 years of living and working in Bramley, it now stands in a walled garden, although in the 1980s it stood at the park entrance.
+In 1873, bishop John Gott and H. M. Gott erected a stone cross with Anglo Saxon-style carving to celebrate eight years of living and working in Bramley; it now stands in a walled garden, although in the 1980s it stood at the park entrance.
+Nearby, on Town Street, is the old house that dates back to 1480.

+In the early 1960s, a geological survey on behalf of Leeds Corporation of land to be developed at Gamble Hill towards Farnley, discovered past workings for Elland Flags not shown on historic maps.
+Subsequent investigations found the area riddled with late-eighteenth century shafts and cavities.
+Plans for the layout of the proposed housing estate, in particular the siting of high rise blocks, had to be altered.

 Mary Gawthorpe described her experience living and working at Hough Lane School in Bramley between 1905 and 1907 in her autobiography.
-She recalls: 'Bramley was an oasis of peace, and old established centre of homes and living yet within the city bounds... from our kitchen at Warrel's Mount we looked out on open fields.
-The walk to school was almost rural in its calm'.
+She recalls: "Bramley was an oasis of peace, and old established centre of homes and living yet within the city bounds... from our kitchen at Warrel's Mount we looked out on open fields.
+The walk to school was almost rural in its calm."

-Much of Bramley was redeveloped in the 1960s and 1970s, albeit in an unsympathetic manner that damaged the historic integrity of the area and altered the appearance and the character of the town significantly.
-The Bramley Shopping Centre replaced the former town centre, and was Leeds' second purpose-built town centre after Seacroft town centre.
-Unlike Seacroft, the Bramley Shopping Centre replaced an existing town centre.
-The redevelopment replaced substandard shops and houses; many of the shops and cottages were dilapidated and in need of repair.
+Much of Bramley was redeveloped in the 1960s and 1970s in an unsympathetic manner that damaged the historic integrity of the area and altered the appearance and the character of the town significantly.
+Bramley Shopping Centre was Leeds' second purpose-built town centre after Seacroft town centre.
+Unlike Seacroft, Bramley Shopping Centre replaced an existing town centre, including many shops and cottages that were dilapidated and in need of repair.
 From 2008, following a time of deterioration of the shopping centre, new anchor stores such as Farmfoods and Tesco took over existing premises or occupied new ones in the course of a general refit.